Skip to content

 • Pain walking or standing for an extended time

-• Pain when leaning forward
+• Pain when leaning forward, worse when bending forward

 • Coughing or sneezing may trigger sharp QL pain